dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

   * new context for each parent that is positioned or opacity less than 1
   * [FROONT](http://blog.froont.com/positioning-in-web-design/)
   * For more detailed examples: [css-tricks](https://css-tricks.com/almanac/properties/p/position/)
+  * draw parent with boxes inside, then one outside, can't layer it in between